limeunhee/Trail-stats-analysis/README.md

 # Alltrails Recommender
-Hiking is a good way to spend time, enjoy nature, and can even be a way to explore a new city.
-Especially this year, due to COVID, it has become even more popular as it is considered as one of the outdoor activities with relatively low potential risk.

-There are a few existing trails apps and websites that provide information about various trails in the US.
-When hikers are searching for new trails to hike on, they make decisions based on ratings from existing trail information on the web.
+Hiking is a good way to exercise and spend time with friends and family, while also enjoying the surrounding nature.
+There are a few existing applications and websites that provide information about various hiking trails in the US.
+When hikers search for new trails to hike on, these websites can be valuable resources with centralized information.
+While there is a wealth of information on these websites, it is still up to the users to look through various trails and make decision on which one to take on next.

-The goal of this project is to understanding influential variables and relationships that affect rating of a trail using data from Alltrails.com.
+The goal of this project is to:
+1. Understand influential variables and relationships that affect trail rating
+2. Build a trail recommender that takes user’s favorite trail as an input and recommend top 5 trails that are similar to the user input

 ## Table of Contents
 ---